finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 # **get_person_access_metadata_by_key**
 > list[AccessMetadataValue] get_person_access_metadata_by_key(id_type_scope, id_type_code, code, metadata_key, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] Get an entry identified by a metadataKey in the Access Metadata of a Person
+[EXPERIMENTAL] GetPersonAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Person

 Get a specific Person Access Metadata by specifying the corresponding identifier parts and Person code                No matching will be performed through this endpoint.
 To retrieve an entry, it is necessary to specify, exactly, the identifier of the entry